jgrh/lerret/README.md

 Alternatively, if your site uses npm as its package manager then you may add Lerret as a dependency in your package.json file.

-Once you have Lerret installed, it's simple to create a new project:
+Once you have Lerret installed, it's simple to create a new project using the `init` command.

 ```
 $ mkdir my-project